XDagger/xdag/README.md

         $ cd xdag/client
         $ make

-- Run, for example, the miner with 2 CPU mining threads, in daemon mode, connected to the pool blabla.com:13654
+- Run, for example, the miner with 2 CPU mining threads, in daemon mode, connected to the pool put.xdag.server.here:13654

-        $ ./xdag -m 2 -d blabla.com:13654
+        $ ./xdag -m 2 -d put.xdag.server.here:13654
         Enter random characters: [enter]

 - Run terminal connected to the daemon in the same folder:

-        $ xdag -i
+        $ ./xdag -i
         xdag> help
         [see help]